vadimpronin/guacamole-lite/README.md

 Also note the new fourth parameter (**callbacks**) in the last line with `new GuacamoleLite`.

 ### Events
-guacamole-lite also emiits the following events:
+*guacamole-lite* also emits the following events:

  - *open* - when connection to the host is established
  - *close* - when connection is closed